Six-man football: Scoring

-Six-man American football scoring is the same as for eleven men, except on the point after touchdown (PAT) attempt and the field goal.
+Six-man American football scoring is the same as for 11 men, except on the point after touchdown (PAT) attempt and the field goal.
 A point-after kick is worth two points, while a conversion made by running or passing the ball is worth one point.
 A field goal is worth four points instead of three.
 These rule changes were made because of the difficulty of successfully getting a kick off with so few blockers on the line compared to the number of defenders.
-Six-man Canadian football also inverts the point values of PATs and conversions, but retains the three-point field goal and, additionally, retains the one-point rouge that is unique to the Canadian game.
+Six-man Canadian football also inverts the point values of PATs and conversions, but retains the three-point field goal, and also retains the one-point rouge that is unique to the Canadian game.

 In both University Interscholastic League and Texas Association of Private and Parochial Schools competition, a 45-point "mercy rule" exists to prevent lopsided scoring deficits (no such rule exists in the standard Texan game).
 The game is ended under this rule if a team is losing by 45 or more points at halftime or at any point after.
 The mercy rule is alluded to in the title of the David Morse film about six-man football, The Slaughter Rule.
 In Canada, a 35-point mercy rule is used that changes the clock to be constantly running rather than ending the game immediately.

 Scoring tends to be much higher in six-man games, which have exceeded 100 points several times per season.